Canadian Expat Tax in Portugal

 These FAQs address the most common questions about Canadian Expat Tax in Portugal.

-No — provided you have severed your residential ties with Canada.
-Once CRA considers you non-resident, Canada taxes only Canadian-sourced income: pensions (CPP, OAS), RRSP/RRIF withdrawals, Canadian rental income, and Canadian dividends.
+No, provided you have severed your residential ties with Canada.
 However, Canada imposes departure tax on unrealised gains when you leave.
 The distinction between "departure tax on existing gains" and "ongoing worldwide taxation" is critical.

 On the date you cease Canadian residency, all eligible property is deemed sold at fair market value.
 Capital gains tax applies to the unrealised gain.
 Your principal residence and registered accounts (RRSP, TFSA) are generally exempt from the deemed disposition.
 You can elect to defer payment by posting security with CRA, but interest accrues on the deferred amount.
 Planning the timing and asset disposals before departure can materially reduce the bill.